vay3t/recon-scapy/README.md

 # recon-scapy
-Simple script for recon network
+Simple script for recon network with Python3

 # Install (for Arch Linux)
 ```